Essential Gear and Smart Pacing: How to Train, Fuel, and Track Your Long Runs

 -

-Connecting the dots: Why personalised pacing matters
+Connecting the dots: why personalised pacing matters

-Closing & workout: Your next step on the trail
+Closing & workout: your next step on the trail

 - Warm-up – 1 km easy (RPE 4)

-- Repeat – 6 times, then cool‑down 1 km easy.
+- Repeat – 6 times total, finish with 1 km easy cool-down.

 References